Jay-Gupta0607/cynaptics-induction-ps/README.md

 The script expects a specific folder structure to locate the training and testing data.

 Training Data
-Your training audio files must be organized into subfolders, where each subfolder's name represents a class label.

-the-frequency-quest/
-└── train/
-    ├── class_A/
-    │   ├── file1.wav
-    │   ├── file2.mp3
-    │   └── ...
-    ├── class_B/
-    │   ├── file3.wav
-    │   ├── file4.ogg
-    │   └── ...
-    └── class_C/
-        └── ...
 The script will automatically detect class_A, class_B, and class_C as the output categories.

 Test Data
 The test audio files should be in a separate folder.
-The script will process all audio files found in this directory.

-the-frequency-quest/
-└── test/
-    ├── test_file_001.wav
-    ├── test_file_002.mp3
-    ├── test_file_003.flac
-    └── ...
 🚀 Usage
 1. Requirements
 You can install the necessary Python packages using pip: